Innovative and personal care from two physicians

 While growing up and obtaining an education in Ohio, I cultivated a love for mountains while working summers on a remote ranch in Wyoming.
 I transitioned these skills into a passionate career in family medicine while maintaining my love for the outdoors and competition by racing mountain ultra trail events.

-I love focused projects, like route scouting and logistical planning for my completion of the Nolan’s Fourteen route in the Sawatch Mountain range (a hundred-ish mile span over fourteen, fourteen thousand foot peaks).
+I love focused projects, like route scouting and logistical planning for my completion of the Nolan’s Fourteen route in the Sawatch Mountain range (a hundred-ish mile span over fourteen, fourteen-thousand foot peaks).
 I also built my own indoor Finnish-style sauna in my basement completing everything from drywall demolition to a tongue-in-groove cedar finish.

 I have deep interest in partnering with patients to achieve quality of life goals as well as optimizing performance for those driven in competition.
 I believe heavily in empowering patients to make informed decisions.
 I take great care to emphasize the need for individual care in this world of generalized recommendations obscuring health care from untrained and biased professionals.
 I deeply believe one benefit of being a physician is my ability to help others navigate what has become a complex medical system.
 Together, let’s make this world make sense!